deepset-ai/haystack-tutorials/markdowns/03_finetune_a_reader.md

 ---

-# Fine-Tune a Reader
+# Tutorial: Fine-Tune a Reader to Improve its Performance

 - **Level**: Intermediate
 - **Time to complete**: 20 minutes
 - **Nodes Used**: `FARMReader`
-- **Goal**: Learn how to improve the performance of a Reader model by performing fine-tuning.
+- **Goal**: Learn how to improve the performance of a DistilBERT Reader model by performing further training on the SQuAD dataset.

 ## Overview

 Fine-tuning can improve your Reader's performance on question answering, especially if you're working with very specific domains.
-While many of the existing public models trained public question answering datasets are enough for most use cases, fine-tuning can help your model understand the phrases and terms specific to your field.
+While many of the existing public models trained on public question answering datasets are enough for most use cases, fine-tuning can help your model understand the phrases and terms specific to your field.
 While this varies for each domain and dataset, we've had cases where ~2000 examples increased performance by as much as +5-20%.
 After completing this tutorial, you will have all the tools needed to fine-tune a pretrained model on your own dataset.

 ## Preparing the Colab Environment